dataforgoodfr/batch7_satellite_ges/README.md

 # What we have as input

-The OCO-2 Satellite (Orbiting Carbon Observatory) use spectrometers to detect CO² in atmossphere :
+The OCO-2 Satellite (Orbiting Carbon Observatory) use spectrometers to detect CO² in atmosphere :
 ![OCO2 spectrometers](https://oco.jpl.nasa.gov/media/uploads/2019/05/07/oco_column.jpg)

 !!